Here are some formulas and shapes for five scales. this is often all explained and demonstrated within the video.

 There are many different models of short-scale bass guitars on the market and they still remain the most popular 4 string bass guitars for many performers and they are necessary for the younger students.
 Many manufacturers offer them in a variety of styles and shapes.

-Jesse Nash is a seasoned musician that has been helping beginners to the more advanced learners to play the guitar and understand the theories and techniques involved.
+Jesse Nash is a seasoned musician that has been helping beginners in bass Scales to the more advanced learners to play the guitar and understand the theories and techniques involved.
 Jesse has almost 40 years of experience and has picked up many tips and tricks from other artists along the way.
 Jesse offers a wide range of programs and services to help guitar players achieve their goals.